Petetunze/Random_Image_Generator/README.md

-# Personal Project : NFT Image Generator and Auto Uploader
+# Personal Project : Random Image Generator

 Objective:
 Take a folder and its subfolders that contains PNG images of different image layers.
 For example a background image, body, and different accessories and features.
 The program then generates an image and saves it.
-Upload the images with meta data to an NFT market place.
 There are generated sample images to understand what it created!